dotlang/language/README.md

 auto xp = (int x, int y) -> return (a:1, b:3); //type of xp will be fn<(int, int), int, int>
 ```

-Long-form:
+Long-form: Result of a long-form definition, is the nil instance of the anonymous-class.
+You can call defined ctors (or default if there is not any), to create concrete instances.
 ```
 //long form, we can expose a variable which will construct public methods of the anon-class int g = 11;
 auto X = {
     MyClass __x;
-    new :: #;
+    mynew :: alloc{};

     int method1() { return 5;}  //hiding promoted method of MyClass
-    //we don't have access to static instance here because class does not have a name
+    //class does not have a name
-    //only this. this.g (or this.g()) has a value of 11. this new() { return alloc; }
+    //only this. this.g (or this.g()) has a value of 11. this mynew2() { return alloc{}; }
-};  //X will be the static instance of the defined class
+};  //X will be the default instance of the defined class
+//note that calling methods on X gives you default instance of X without any affect, because X is a default instance. auto Y = X.mynew();
 ```

 *Closure*: All anonymous function and classes, have a `this.__closure` which will point to a set of methods for each of the variables in enclosing method (including input arguments and `this` as the container class).
 These methods will be promoted if possible (no method with the same name is defined).

-- Anonymous classes don't have static instance.
-Because they don't have names.
 - If anon-function does not have any input and there is only one function (in short-form), you can omit `() ->` part.
 - Note that if the type contains methods with bodies, you cannot define anon-class (short or long form) based on it.
 - Anon-class can contain fields.
 - By using anon-class you can mock another class and hide/change one or more of it's methods.
 - In the long form, if class needs a ctor, it must be named `new`.

+###Extension methods
+- Members of MyClass class are defined in `MyClass.e` file
+- Extension methods of MyClass are defined in `MyClass.x.e` file.
+There can be multiple files in different directories.
+When you import those packages, all extension methods will become member of MyClass class.
+- Note that extension methods dont have access to private variables.
+- You can even define ctor in extension methods.

 ###Templates
 In a class file you can use `typename` keyword, to indicate that the user of the class has to provide type names at compile time: